-The act requires that every transient hotel and extended stay hotel provide in each sleeping room or extended stay temporary residence a bed, bunk, cot or other furniture designed for sleeping for each guest occupying such accommodations.
+The bill requires that every transient hotel and extended stay hotel provide in each sleeping room or extended stay temporary residence a bed, bunk, cot or other furniture designed for sleeping for each guest occupying such accommodations.
 It also requires all extended stay hotels to provide furniture adequate for living, eating, cooking, sanitation, and sleeping within each dwelling unit.
-Under the act, all residential hotels must provide furniture adequate for living, eating, cooking, sanitation, and sleeping within each dwelling unit, but only upon request of a dwelling unit guest.
+Under the bill, all residential hotels must provide furniture adequate for living, eating, cooking, sanitation, and sleeping within each dwelling unit, but only upon request of a dwelling unit guest.
 Residential hotels may charge appropriate additional fees for the provision of any such furniture.
 (Sec.
 3731.12.)

-Law retained in part by the act requires that hotels provide pillow slips and under and top sheets for transient and extended guests, but not residential guests.
-However, the act eliminates specific requirements that top sheets be at least 90 inches in length and that sheets and pillow slips be made of cotton or linen.
+Current law unchanged by the bill requires that hotels provide pillow slips and under and top sheets.
+However, the bill eliminates specific requirements that top sheets be at least 90 inches in length and that sheets and pillow slips be made of cotton or linen.
 It also allows sheets and pillow slips to be off-white in color instead of just white.
 (Sec.
 3731.12.)